 It really, really will be okay.

 Eventually, you’ll find yourself so immersed in your new culture that you might find you actually like it better than your native culture.
-You may find that you fit in better than you could have ever imagined.
+You may discover that you fit in better than you could have ever imagined.

 Have you had experience with culture shock?
 And if so, how did you get through it?